-The Guide To The 12 Major Meridians of the Body
+A Guide to the 12 Major Meridians of the Body

 Meridians of the Body

-Meridians of the body are undetectable to the naked eye yet we couldn’t live without them.
+Meridians of the body are undetectable to the naked eye, and yet we couldn’t live without them.
 They influence every organ and physiological system in the body.
-Meridians carry energy throughout the body; similar to the way the arteries carry blood.
-This energy is often referred to as chi, qi or prana.
+They carry energy throughout the body, much in the same way arteries carry blood.
+This energy is often referred to as chi, qi, or prana.

-Meridians of the body are responsible for all the body’s major organ systems: endocrine, nervous, circulatory, immune, respiratory, skeletal, muscular, digestive and the lymphatic system.
-If the energy flowing through a meridian is imbalanced in any way the system it fuels is jeopardized and disease results.
+Meridians of the body are responsible for all the body’s major organ systems: endocrine, nervous, circulatory, immune, respiratory, skeletal, muscular, digestive, and the lymphatic systems.
+If the energy flowing through a meridian is imbalanced in any way, the system it fuels is jeopardized and disease results.

 There are 12 major meridians in the body: